Want to make more time for books, rediscover a love of literature, or feel more informed? Here are five ways to flex your reading muscle.

 - Practice staying focused.
 Put your device into airplane mode (or turn off notifications) and set a timer: start with just 2 minutes of uninterrupted reading and build up from there.

 - You don’t have to read a whole article or book.
-Commit to just 1, 5, or 10 pages – if you’re not hooked after that, set it aside and find something different for your next session.
+Commit to just 1, 5, or 10 pages – if you’re not hooked after that, set it aside and pick something different for your next session.

 - Make some of your article choices relevant to books – i.e., book reviews or literary discussions.
 It helps normalise book talk, and can help you discover new reads.

-Being a reader doesn’t mean devouring War and Peace in a single sitting; it doesn’t even have to involve books at all.
+Being a reader doesn’t mean devouring War and Peace in a single sitting.
+It doesn’t even have to involve books at all.
 In fact, varying your material is good advice for readers of all abilities – perhaps more so now than ever.